fchampalimaud/cf.bonsai/docs/workflows/ReactiveExamples/ReplaySubject/ReplaySubject.md

 # Replay Subject

 ## Summary
-This example demonstrates how to get all the data from a stream that is already running, including values that were emited before we subscribed to the stream.
+This example demonstrates how to get all the data from a stream that is already running, including values that were emited before we subscribed to the stream, using the [*ReplaySubject*](https://bonsai-rx.org/docs/api/Bonsai.Reactive.ReplaySubject.html) node.

 ## Workflow